shaofeihuang/CPS_BayesianMODS/README.md

 This code was tested on Python 3.12.8.
 It analyses an AutomationML file to generate BBNs and compute probabilities of occurence (of CPS system termination) and of severity/impact.
 The code is adapted from the integrated safety and security risk assessment code developed by Bhosale, which can be referenced here: https://github.com/Pbhosale1991/AML-BBN-RA Changes were been made to the original code to improve its flow and clarity, user interface, and to fix bugs in the original code.
 A new function to identify shortest paths in the BBNs was also added.

 ## 2. AML_BBN_Stuxnet.py
 This code demonstrates how this risk assessment approach can be applied to a real-world example - the Stuxnet attack.
+The code analyses the Stuxnet.aml file to generate BBNs and compute a risk score.

+## 3. AML_BBN_BlackEnergy.py
-The code  analyses the Stuxnet_AML.aml file to generate BBNs and compute a risk score.
+This code demonstrates how this risk assessment approach can be applied to a real-world example - the BlackEnergy attack.
+The code analyses the BlackEnergy.aml file to generate BBNs and compute a risk score.

-## 3. Generic_CPS.aml
+## 4. Generic_CPS.aml
 This is a markup file depicting a generic CPS based on the Automation Markup Language (AutomationML), edited using the AutomationML Editor.
 More information can be found here: https://www.automationml.org/

-## 4. Stuxnet.aml
+## 5. Stuxnet.aml
 This is a markup file depicting the Stuxnet attack scenario based on the Automation Markup Language (AutomationML), edited using the AutomationML Editor.

+## 6. BlackEnergy.aml
+This is a markup file depicting the BlackEnergy attack scenario based on the Automation Markup Language (AutomationML), edited using the AutomationML Editor.

-## 5. Generic_CPS_BNN.xdsl
+## 7. Generic_CPS_BNN.xdsl
 This is a representation of a generic CPS, edited using GeNIe Academic 5.0.